 God now leads Israel into the desert to test them.
 For three days they traveled in the desert without finding water ... and guess what the people did?
 They WEREN'T joyful and they DIDN'T pray and they most certainly didn't give thanks!
 They grumbled and they complained and God gave them water.
 In fact, God led them to Elim, where there were twelve springs and seventy palm trees!!!
 Surely, they would now know that God was with them.

 But once again they grumbled and complained.
 Listen to this: "If only we had died by the LORD's hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death" (16:3).
-They make it sound like they were in a resort in Egypt, rather than enduring harsh slavery.
+They made it sound like they were in a resort in Egypt, rather than enduring harsh slavery.
 Now listen to what Moses and Aaron say about their grumbling: "You are not grumbling against us, but against the LORD!"
 (16:8).
-A lot of grumbling would stop if people understood, really understood, that they were grumbling against God!
+A lot of grumbling that is done today by those who claim to believe in God would stop if people understood, really understood, that they were grumbling against God!

 So what's the point for you and me?
 Listen again to the Apostle Paul, this time as he writes to the Corinthians: "I do not want you to be ignorant of the fact, brothers, that our forefathers were all under the cloud and they all passed through the sea.
 They were all baptized into Moses in the cloud and in the sea.
 They all ate the same spiritual food and drank the same spiritual drink, for they drank from the spiritual rock that accompanied them, and that rock was Christ.
 NEVERTHELESS, God was not pleased with most of them; their bodies were scattered over the desert" (I Corinthians 10:1-5).